ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The signing is left off so the Claims-Set is easier to see.
 Some examples of signed tokens are also given.

+[^to-be-removed-2]

-[^to-be-removed]: RFC Editor: When the IANA values are permanently assigned, please contact the authors so the examples can be regenerated.
+[^to-be-removed-2]: RFC Editor: When the IANA values are permanently assigned, please contact the authors so the examples can be regenerated.
 Regeneration is required because IANA-assigned values are inside hex and based-64 encoded data and some of these are signed.

 ## Claims Set Examples